 Practice Patience and Try to be Understanding

 Managing realistic expectations of your loved one’s recovery process and being supportive and compassionate takes effort, But putting forth the effort can make a world of difference.
 There may be times when the person in treatment may act irrationally.
-Try to be patient and understanding in these difficult situations.
+Try to be client and understanding in these difficult situations.

 As your loved ones go through their treatment program, they may start to feel embarrassed about their behavior.
 Try not to let them dwell on the past and be consistently reminded of their failures.
 Accept their apology and focus on the future!
 Saying words of encouragement and displaying how much you appreciate their efforts to get help will help restore their self-esteem and remind them that they’re not in this alone.

 Make Lifestyle Changes